Forestry and Emergency Response Division uses a variety of aircraft for forest fire suppression and Mountain Pine Beetle operations.

 - Five intermediate (AS350 B2 or equivalent)

-- Six medium rotor wing ( Bell 212HP or equivalent) in a rappel configuration
+- Six medium rotor wing ( Bell 212HP or equivalent)

 In addition, the Forestry and Emergency Response Division has contracted rotary wings for Mountain Pine Beetle operations.